JacksonBates/fcc-git-nomic/RULES.md

 If a rule is accepted,the player that proposed it will be awarded a 3x3cm hexagonal laptop sticker.
 The number of stickers will be tracked on the wiki.
 (The stickers exist in-game only, unfortunately)

+## 6 - Rule-Changes and New Rules
+The adoption of new rules and rule-changes must never become completely impermissible.